hage1005/wi21-cse110-lab4/part1/part1.md

 3. 150 will be printed because finalPrice is a function-level variable decalred using 'var', and it's last updated value was 150.

-4. [50, 100, 150], because the function iterates over each price and discount them, store them in a new array, and return the new array.
+4. [50, 100, 150], because the function iterates over each price and discount them(price * 0.5), multiply and divide by 100, store them in a new array, and return the new array.

 5. Error: "i is not defined", because 'i' was declared by 'let', so it's only visible inside its scope, and line 11 is out of the block in which i was defined.

 6. Error: "discountedPrice is not defined", because 'discountedPrice' was declared by 'let', so it's only visible inside its scope, and line 12 is out of the block in which i was defined.

+7, It will print finalPrice without error since it's declared within the scope of this function.

+8. [50, 100, 150], because the function iterates over each price and discount themi(price * 0.5), multiply and divide by 100, store them in a new array, and return the new array.

+9. Error: "i is not defined", because 'i' was declared by 'let', so it's only visible inside its scope, and line 11 is out of the block in which i was defined.

-7. Error: "finalPrice is not defined", because 'finalPrice' was declared by 'let', so it's only visible inside its scope, and line 13 is out of the block in which i was defined.
+10. Error: "discountedPrice is not defined", because 'discountedPrice' was declared by 'let', so it's only visible inside its scope, and line 12 is out of the block in which i was defined.

+11. Will throw error because finalPrice is declared as a constant variable, and we can't reassign it.

+12.
+The instruction isn't very clear, so here are some assumptions.
+Case 1: assignment was successful

-8. [50, 100, 150], because the function iterates over each price and discount them, store them in a new array, and return the new array.
+Will print [50, 100, 150], because the function iterates over each price and discount them(price * 0.5), multiply and divide by 100 , store them in a new array, and return the new array.

-9. It won't reach line 11 becuase line 6 will give the error "Assignment to const variable".

-10. It won't reach line 12 becuase line 6 will give the error "Assignment to const variable".

-11. It won't reach line 11 becuase line 6 will give the error "Assignment to const variable".

-12. It won't return  becuase line 6 will give the error "Assignment to const variable".
+Case 2: assignment was not successful

+Will print [], because const variables can't be altered.

+Case 3: it will cause error since it trys to reassign constant variable's value.
 13.

 	a. student.name